-- ► Touch the song you wish to play. - ► Touch to pause the selected song.
+- ▶ Touch the song you wish to play. - Touch to pause the selected song.

 While playing, touch to adjust the volume.
-Touch and to skip to the next song or previous song. - Touch of to Minimize the music player and access other phone functions while music is playing.
+Touch do and do and to skip to the next song or previous song. - Touch to Minimize the music player and access other phone functions while music is playing.

-Files under 300kb may not be displayed in this function and may be categorized as Ringtones.
+Files under 300 kb may not be displayed in this function and may be categorized as Ringtones.